vishalv4476/terraform-aws-2-tier-app/README.md

 By following these guidelines, you'll create an infrastructure setup that is not only efficient but also highly adaptable and secure.

-Feel free to document your IaC code and any specific implementation details in your GitHub README to make it easier for others to understand and use your work.